git-town/git-town/website/src/commands/sync.md

 By default this command syncs only the current branch.
 The `--all` parameter makes Git Town sync all local branches.

-The `--dry-run` parameter allows to test-drive this command safely.
+The `--dry-run` parameter allows to test-drive this command.
 It prints the Git commands that would be run but doesn't execute them.

 ### Configuration